microsoft/vscode-dev-containers/containers/azure-terraform/README.md

 ## Summary

-*A basic dev container that demonstrates the installation and use of Terraform in a container.
-Includes everything you need to get up and running.*
+*Get going quickly with Terraform in Azure.
+Includes Terraform, the Azure CLI, the Docker CLI (for testing locally), Node.js for Cloud Shell, and related extensions and dependencies.*

 | Metadata | Value |
 |----------|-------|